opendocsg/slw-judgments-backfill/2003_SGHC_9/report.md

  There is nothing technical in the idea of corroboration.
 When in the ordinary affairs of life one is doubtful whether or not to believe a particular statement one naturally looks to see whether it fits in with other statements or circumstances relating to the particular matter; the better it fits in, the more one is inclined to believe it.
 The doubted statement is corroborated to a greater or lesser extent by the other statements or circumstances with which it fits in.

-82     Later in Kwan Peng Hong v Public Prosecutor [2000] 4 SLR 96 at 104, Yong Pung How CJ defined the phrase ‘usually compelling’.
+82     Later in Kwan Peng Hong v Public Prosecutor <span class="citation">[2000] 4 SLR 96</span> at 104, Yong Pung How CJ defined the phrase ‘usually compelling’.
 He said:

 ...
 I made clear in Tang Kin Seng that in Singapore there is no legal requirement for a judge to warn himself expressly of the danger of convicting on the uncorroborated evidence of a complainant in a case involving a sexual offence.
-But I also took great care to make clear that it is dangerous to convict on the words of the complainant alone unless her evidence is unusually compelling or convincing (Tang Kin Seng v PP [1997] 1 SLR 46 at 58, Teo Keng Pong v PP [1996] 3 SLR 329 at 340 and Soh Yang Tick v PP [1998] 2 SLR 42 at 50).
+But I also took great care to make clear that it is dangerous to convict on the words of the complainant alone unless her evidence is unusually compelling or convincing (Tang Kin Seng v PP <span class="citation">[1997] 1 SLR 46</span> at 58, Teo Keng Pong v PP <span class="citation">[1996] 3 SLR 329</span> at 340 and Soh Yang Tick v PP <span class="citation">[1998] 2 SLR 42</span> at 50).
 In short, the court is to be extremely cautious in

 relying on the sole evidence of the complainant for a conviction.
 The phrase ‘unusually compelling or convincing’ simply means that the complainant’s evidence was so convincing that the prosecution’s case was proven beyond reasonable doubt, solely on the basis of that evidence.

 83     What about the evidence of a child witness?
 Can the court convict a person on the uncorroborated evidence of a child witness alone?
-This question was addressed by Yong Pung How CJ in Lee Kwang Peng v Public Prosecutor [1997] 3 SLR 278 and he said at pages 295 and 296:
+This question was addressed by Yong Pung How CJ in Lee Kwang Peng v Public Prosecutor <span class="citation">[1997] 3 SLR 278</span> and he said at pages 295 and 296:

  Corroboration